Every Day Is Earth Day!

 The Democratic senator, Gaylord Nelson of Wisconsin, eventually founded the first nationwide Earth Day that was celebrated on 22 April 1970.
 Inspired by the protest movements of the 1960s, twenty million Americans took to the streets to demonstrate for a cleaner environment.
 In the aftermath, President Richard M. Nixon proposed the creation of the Environmental Protection Agency in July 1970 and Congress passed the Clean Air (1970), Clean Water (1972), and Endangered Species (1973) Acts.
 The 2010 Earth Day, now celebrated worldwide, is its 40th anniversary.

-Also, read “What and When Is Earth Day” by John McConnell and “The History of Earth Day” by Senator Gaylord Nelson, for personal reflections on the birthing of this now global celebration of preserving and conserving the Earth and its valuable natural resources.
+Also, read “The History of Earth Day” by Senator Gaylord Nelson, for personal reflections on the birthing of this now global celebration of preserving and conserving the Earth and its valuable natural resources.

 Environmental Event Dates